 DC club owner charged with soliciting sex acts in Maryland

-The chairman of a Maryland-based production company has been accused of attempting to buy sexual favors from a massage therapist.
+The owner of two popular Washington D.C. music venues has been accused of attempting to buy sexual favors from a massage therapist in Maryland.

 News outlets report 61-year-old Seth Hurwitz was arrested Wednesday and charged with soliciting prostitution.
-Hurwitz owns the 9:30 Club and The Anthem music venues in D.C. and is the chairman of I.M.P., a production company that operates Merriweather Post Pavilion.
+Hurwitz owns the 9:30 Club and The Anthem music venues in Washington and is the chairman of I.M.P., a production company that operates Merriweather Post Pavilion in Columbia, Maryland.

-A news release from Montgomery County police says the massage therapist told authorities Hurwitz made inappropriate sexual comments and implied that her "tip would be greater if she performed sexual acts."
+A news release from Montgomery County police says the massage therapist told authorities Hurwitz made inappropriate sexual comments and implied she would get a bigger tip for sex acts.

 The release says the therapist contacted Hurwitz in front of detectives, during which Hurwitz agreed to pay in exchange for sexual favors.